8 Ways to Maximize Your Year-End Planning

 6. Pay quarterly estimated taxes strategically

 Budgeting your cash flow based on tax projections and paying quarterly estimated taxes ensures there are no surprises at year-end.
-If you've earned significantly more in 2019 than in 2018 and you've been making safe harbor estimated payments (100 percent of last year's taxes, or 110 percent if you've earned more than $150,000), expect to owe a significant amount more on April 15.
+If you've earned significantly more this year than last year and you've been making safe harbor estimated payments (100 percent of last year's taxes, or 110 percent if you've earned more than $150,000), expect to owe a significant amount more on April 15.

 7. Claim 20 percent of your rental or business income tax-free